Eclipse timing variations in 7 post-common envelope binaries: an update on recent circumbinary models: ORIGINS of ETVs

 \subsection{Secular period changes}

 Long term continuous period changes can occur through angular momentum loss (AML) resulting in the binary period decreasing which is inferred in the system's ephemeris by the inclusion of a negative coefficient quadratic term.
-Stellar winds interacting with the systems magnetic fields can generate magnetic breaking and the consequential AML brings the binary pair closer together.
+Stellar winds interacting with the systems' magnetic fields can generate magnetic breaking and the consequential AML brings the binary pair closer together.
 Similarly, as the binary pair orbit each other the emission of gravitational waves (gravitational radiation) carries energy away from the system causing the binary separation and period to decrease.
+Mass transfer from one star to the other will lead to a period change, although that is unlikely for detached systems such as the binaries studied in this paper.
+For RR Cae a model developed by \cite{rattanamala2023eclipse} proposed the existence of a cold star spot to fit their data, but as pointed out in Section \ref{rr_cae_section}, this model does not fit our recent data.